capa46/project/another-page.md

 - _Step 2_

 We now decide to ask ChaptGPT and Gemini to retrieve further information on the committent by using the **self-consistency prompting technique**.
-We ask the same question three times but formulating it with different words and opening each time a new chat:
+We ask the same question three times, but formulating it with different words and opening each time a new chat:

 _Q: Who commissioned the artwork Tondo Doni authored by Michelangelo?
 A: The artwork Tondo Doni was commissioned by a rich merchant named Agnolo Doni._